starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 # Tips and Tricks

 ## Recommended Distros
 We strongly recommend choosing a distro that has up-to-date packages and a solid maintenance reputation.
+The ones listed below tend to provide the best out-of-the-box compatibility with Star Citizen, but any up to date distro can work with varying degrees of effort.

 - ⭐ Fedora
 - Arch